adithyachan/cs536-quiche-project/README.md

-# CS536 Final Project
+# CS536 Final Project - Reproducing "Taking a long look at QUIC" using QUICHE

+## Background
+[QUIC](https://www.chromium.org/quic/) is a UDP-based transport protocol developed by Google, intended to be a faster and equally reliable alternative to TCP.
+QUIC has been thoroughly benchmarked in various papers including ["Taking a long look at QUIC" (Kakhki et al., 2017)](https://dl.acm.org/doi/pdf/10.1145/3131365.3131368) and ["Reproducing 'Taking a long look at QUIC'" (Wong et al., 2020)](https://reproducingnetworkresearch.wordpress.com/wp-content/uploads/2020/06/wong_tieu.pdf) where results have shown QUIC to be largely better than or at-par with TCP in most metrics.

+[QUICHE](https://github.com/cloudflare/quiche) is a popular Rust implementation of QUIC with support for many popular clients and servers including NGINX, cURL, and Android.
+QUICHE is also signficantly easier to build than the Google Chromium implementation of QUIC (which requires building Chromium from scratch and 100 of GB of disk space).
+QUICHE also has a pre-built docker image which makes it easy to run the server and client in various environments.

+## Experimental Setup
 - `Makefile` contains commands to build and run various aspects of the system
 - `client` is contains client side code intended to be run on the host machine
 - `quiche-server` contains everything needed to spin-up a QUICHE file server docker container
 - `http-server` contains our HTTP server setup

-Currently using the `tc` (Traffic Control) linux utility through a script called "wondershaper" to handle rate-limiting bandwidth of the server to simulate link bandwidth.
-Ideally, each of the clients run in docker containers which are also bandwidth limited as well but this works for now.
+Currently, we use the `tc` (Traffic Control) linux utility through a script called "wondershaper" to handle rate-limiting bandwidth of the server to simulate link bandwidth.
+Our client can be run on the host machine.

+## Makefile Options

-## Quiche Server
+### Quiche Server
 Assigned IP 172.18.0.3
 Run
 ```make build-quiche```